 - Corneal ulceration: This is an open sore on the cornea.
 A person can treat this using different types of eye drops.

 Most eye colds will normally get better on their own.
 However, if the infection does not improve, a person may require a referral to a specialist eye doctor.

-A person should seek assistance from a healthcare provider if they experience any of the following symptoms alongside the eye cold:
+A person should seek assistance from a healthcare provider if they experience any of the

 - eyes that are very painful

 - sensitivity to light or blurred vision that does not improve after wiping away the discharge

 - symptoms that get worse or do not improve after beginning treatment